';

 In Paris, Nantes, Bordeaux and Marseille, four Radioboxes have been installed with the NGO La Cloche.
 So that homeless or exiled people can create Rough Radio and produce their own podcasts and programs.

-OUR PARTNERS
+OUR NGO PARTNERS

 .